Azure/automl-codegen-preview/README.md

 Please note that these instructions may be updated as needed during the preview.

 ### SDK
 When using AutoML via the SDK, you will need to ensure that you call `experiment.submit()` from a Conda environment that contains the private preview SDK.
+In addition, this feature is only enabled for experiments running on a remote compute target.

 To create a new Conda environment with the private preview SDK, make sure you have Anaconda or Miniconda installed, then run these commands:
 ```bash